 Parents are encouraged to communicate with the Camp Director to ensure a successful summer for their children.
-Please call the Camp Office (718) 501-6464 for communication during the camp day, or email firstname.lastname@example.org.
+Please call the Camp Office (718) 501-6464 for communication during the camp day, or email email@example.com.
 For urgent matters, when your call has not been answered, call the Camp Cell (347) 834-6106.
-The Directors and Head Counselors will have cell phones on them at all times, and the Directors can receive email on Blackberrys throughout the camp day.
-BCAP Summer Camp is an electronics-free environment to help make sure campers are getting the most out of their cultural experiences.
+The Directors and Head Counselors will have cell phones on them at all times, and the Directors can receive email periodically throughout the camp day.
+BCAP Summer Camp is an electronics-free environment for campers to help make sure they are getting the most out of their cultural experiences.
 Any electronics brought to camp will be checked with the Head Counselor upon arrival.

 How do the groups get from one institution to another?

 Our camp groups travel primarily by foot throughout our cultural campus.
 All visits to BCM and our youngest groups' trips to AUD, PPZ, and LEFF receive private bus transporation.
 Each group has a team of counselors who follow our strict safety plan for traveling between institutions, and we maintain a ratio of 5:1.
 We do travel, rain or shine, to our member institutions.
 However, campers do not walk in lightening storms, and travel and activity plans will be modified for extreme heat.
 Campers are encouraged to bring rain gear, sun screen, hat, and water bottle, and to check the weather report each morning to plan accordingly.